 Line 3: Line 3 automatically populates with the sum of line 1 and line 2.

+Total Column: “Total Population Charges,” which is calculated by adding the amounts in all columns from 1a to 6b, is automatically populated in this cell.

+Line Descriptions

 Line 4: Line 4 automatically populates the total column with the total direct costs for CCBHC services from the Trial Balance tab, column 9, line 29.

 Line 5: Line 5 automatically populates the total column with the total indirect costs for CCBHC services from the Indirect Cost Allocation tab, line 16.